Skip to main content

 Selecting an AI vendor is among the most consequential technology decisions organizations make.
 The wrong choice locks you into a platform mismatched with your needs, creates technical debt, and wastes substantial resources.
 The right choice accelerates your AI capabilities, provides flexibility as needs evolve, and creates long-term competitive advantage.
 Yet many organizations approach vendor selection haphazardly, influenced by marketing, brand reputation, or whoever screams loudest in the evaluation process.

-Why Vendor Selection Matters
+Why Is Vendor Selection Such a Critical Decision?

 • Technical mismatch: A vendor strong in computer vision might be weak at NLP.
 You might standardize on a platform terrible for your primary use case.